 How to Quick Pickle (Almost) Anything ~ these fast and easy quickles, or refrigerator pickles, will perk up your meals with burst of color and a tangy bite.

-How To Quick Pickle (almost) Anything!
-Today I’m exploring the vibrant world of quick and easy refrigerator pickles ~ these crisp and colorful homemade quickles are more complex in flavor than commercial pickles.
-And since you don’t need any special equipment or complicated recipes, you’re going to want to jump right in with me.
+Today I’m exploring the vibrant world of quick and easy refrigerator pickles ~ these crisp homemade ‘quickles’ are more complex in flavor than commercial pickles.
+You don’t need any special equipment or complicated recipes!

-Whether you’re grilling up a storm this Labor Day, tailgating with friends, or just looking for something to perk up your everyday meals, this quick pickling technique is going to come in so handy.
+Whether you’re grilling up a storm, tailgating with friends, or just looking for something to perk up your everyday meals, this quick pickling technique is going to come in so handy.
 Pickles add a fun splash of vivid color and tangy bite to your burgers and brats, and they’ll wake up your salads and cheese plates all year long.
-Pickles also make convenient healthy, low calorie snacks
+Pickles also make convenient healthy, low calorie snacks.

 - Quick pickling is the process of immersing food in a spiced vinegar and water solution for immediate or short term consumption.